How to Make DIY Glitter Unicorn Horn Christmas Ornaments

 Don't forget to use your coupons when you go!
 You can sign up for coupons via text, email, the app, and mailers.

-Remove the metal lid and pour one tablespoon of Polycrylic into the ornament.
+Begin by removing the metal lid and pour one tablespoon of Polycrylic into the ornament.
 Gently swirl the ornament around the coat the entire inside thoroughly.
 If you have any excess dump it back into the container.

 Create a small funnel using paper by rolling it up.

-Pour the glitter through the funnel, place the lid on the ornament and shake until the inside of the ornament is completely coated in glitter.
+Next, pour the glitter through the funnel, place the lid on the ornament and shake until the inside of the ornament is completely coated in glitter.

 HOW TO MAKE A UNICORN HORN